mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    CGNS now supports two output types: HDF5 and the Advanced Data Format (ADF) format.
 While HDF5 is the officially supported format, its compatability with other tools is sparse.
-   Therefore, for using MDOlab codes, the ADF format is recommended.
+   Therefore, for using MDO Lab codes, the ADF format is recommended.
    Installing and linking HDF5 is therefore not recommended.

 Download and unpack the source directory, from your packages directory: